 Pricing

-The costs of Roku boxes rely on the model a user chooses.
+The costs of Roku boxes depend on the model a user chooses.

 Xfinity Flex vs Roku – Head-to-Head Comparison